donatellony/MAS-MP3/README.md

 # MAS-MP3
-Implementation of the overlapping, dynamic, multi-inheritance, and multi-aspect inheritance in Java The scheme is also added
+Implementation of the overlapping, dynamic, multi-inheritance, and multi-aspect inheritance in Java, The scheme is also added